 There is good news!
 The FHWA Office of Safety provides free safety data technical assistance through the two technical assistance programs designed to help agencies improve the quality of their roadway data.

-- Data Analysis Tools and Uses
+- Data management and governance

-- Data Management and Governance
+- Data collection and technical standards

-- Data Sharing and Integration
+- Data analysis tools and uses

-Roadway Data Extraction Technical Assistance Program (Spring 2015)
+Roadway Data Extraction Technical Assistance Program (RDETAP)

 The Office of Safety Technical Assistance Program (the Peer-to-Peer Program)